 - Essex Special Schools Education Trust (ESSET) for whom the CEO is the Chair of Trustees.
-ESSET is a private limited company by guarantee that provides educational support services to improve specialist education provision. - Essex County Council who are responsible for the coordination of special needs provision in the county.
+ESSET is a private limited company by guarantee that provides educational support services to improve specialist education provision. - Essex County Council who are responsible for the coordination of special needs provision in the county i.
+Relevant Union Officials